Asset swap: Computing the asset swap spread

 On a technical note, when the asset swap is initiated between coupon dates, the asset swap buyer does not pay the accrued interest explicitly.
 Effectively, the full price of the bond is at par.
 At the next coupon period the asset swap buyer receives the full coupon on the bond and likewise pays the full coupon on the swap.
 However, the floating side payment, which may have a different frequency and accrual basis to fixed side, is adjusted by the corresponding accrual factor.
 Therefore, if we are exactly halfway between floating side coupons, the floating payment received is half of the Libor plus asset swap spread.
 This feature prevents the calculated asset swap spread from jumping as we move forward in time through coupon dates.

 Market Asset Swap

 In the market asset swap, the net upfront payment is zero.
-Instead the notional on the Libor side equals the price of the bond and there is an exchange of notionals at maturity....
+Instead the notional on the Libor side equals the price of the bond and there is an exchange of notionals at maturity.

+Corporate transactions

+In corporate transactions, an asset swap refers to a deal where two companies swap businesses of equivalent value with each other.

+Examples

+In 1995, the British house building and construction companies Tarmac and Wimpey announced an asset swap whereby Wimpey acquired all of Tarmac's housing, and in return, Tarmac received Wimpey's construction and minerals divisions.